 Foreign aid

 For the past six decades, after the Foreign Assistance Act was passed on September 4, 1961, the United States has been constantly providing other countries in need with money to help them get through hard time, cure disease, provide an education system, and much more.
 This is done by donating only less than one percent of the national budget, about 50 billion a year, saving millions of lives in over two hundred countries.
 Over half of the money in foreign aid given by the US goes to the middle eastern area of Asia to help recover from war, famine and military supplies and support, and all over Africa so that they can develop their communities more, and to provide food, improved shelters, and more.
 Over all, about two thirds of the foreign aid are for economics, and only less than a third is spent on military supplies and support for other countries.
-I believe that doing so will have positive outcomes, such as the countries who were funded giving back to us and many retired military leaders being happy, since nearly 200 of them support the idea of continuing foreign aid and not cutting the expenses down not even a bit.
+I believe that doing so will have positive outcomes, such as the countries who were funded giving back to us and many retired military leaders being happy, since nearly 200 of them support the idea of continuing foreign aid and not cutting the expenses down, not even a bit.
 The three main reasons that I think the United States should not cut down on its foreign aid policy is that it does not require much money yet still saves millions of lives, helps maintain and improve our country’s reputation and bonds with other countries, and helps countries recover from war, natural disasters, and other aspects.